Hot Briquetted Iron (HBI), Steel’s Most Versatile Metallic: Part 1 – Starting with the Basics

 The MIDREX® Hot Briquetting System is shown in Figure 2.

-THE DECISION FOR HBI
+THE DECISION FOR HOT BRIQUETTED IRON (HBI)

 In 1980, steel industries based on the electric arc furnace (EAF) were developing in ASEAN (Association of South East Asian Nations) and the MENA (Middle East North Africa) Region.
 EAF steel mills could be sized to a specific market and were less capital-intensive than traditional integrated mills.
 However, EAF-based mills melted scrap and the amount of scrap that could be generated in these emerging economies was extremely limited.